-Neural Network Approach to Modelling Parameters Variation in the Frequency Domain
+Neural Network Approach to Modelling Parameters Variation of Passive Components in the Frequency Domain

 Andrzej Rusiecki, Bucharest, January 2007

 Abstract: In this report some remarks considering modelling parameters variation with artificial neural networks (NN) trained on Chamy software-based data are presented.
 The dedicated network structure is proposed, discussed and tested in a few cases.